shmool/HackaLearn/Events_2021/May_23_Angular_Nights.md

 ### Microsoft stuff we'll use:
 - Azure Static Web Apps - deploy your app with Auth, API and more
-- Azure Functions - serverless power
+- Azure Functions - serverless power (with TypeScript)
+- Cosmos DB - NoSQL database (with SQL API)
 - Microsoft Clarity - get insights about how users use your app

 What you need to prepare: Keep an eye on your email for further instructions.
 They will be updated here as well.